By Bernard Hammes and Nancy Desmond

 At Gundersen, the average number of days in the hospital is 13.5, and the total spent during their last two years of life is $18,359.
 Despite these lower costs and less use of hospital services in La Crosse, the median age at death is 80 – no different than if thousands more dollars were spent on the patient.

-What this means is that it is possible to organize health care so patients and their families can make informed decisions about their future medical care.
+What this means is that it is possible to organize health care so patients and their families can make informed decisions about their future medical care and their options for assisted living homes.
 This is a new model that can make things better for patients and families while controlling the cost for each of us.
 This is a reform we all can live with.

 Hammes is a medical ethicist and director of the Respecting Choices® program at Gundersen Health System in La Crosse, Wis.
 Desmond is the chairman and CEO of the Center for Health Transformation, founded by former House Speaker Newt Gingrich.